Low-Carb Vegan Dinner Bowl

-- The delicious sweet and tangy almond satay sauce.
+- Sweet and tangy almond butter sauce.

-- They make a great option for vegan meal prep.
+- Great for meal prep.

 - Tofu: Use firm or extra-firm tofu.
 You don’t have to but you can press it before hand if you like.
 This will help it absorb a bit more flavour and get crispier.
 See how to press tofu.